fabienblin/EDF-S-F-Entry-Test/README.md

 ### Smart Grid And Components

 Each component has a simulation function that allows to self manage power input or output depending on the setPoint configurations sent by the EMS, but also depending on real life physics.
-- ESS can't charge over max capacity, can't discharge under 0, can't charge or discharge more than `PmaxCH` or `Pmaxdisch`
+- ESS can't charge over max capacity, can't discharge under 0, can't charge or discharge more than `Pmaxch` or `Pmaxdisch`
 - PV can't output negative values

 ### EMS